Accidents and Defective Car Parts

 - A missing choking hazard label alone can be a valid reason for filing a product liability claim in Florida.

-Florida has Time Limits for Product Liability Lawsuits
+Florida has Statute Limitations for Product Liability Lawsuits

 As is the case in all states, there are time limits to when a plaintiff can file for a product liability case in Florida.
 This is why contacting your personal injury lawyer in Florida should be one of your top priorities in the aftermath of a relevant injury due to a product manufacturer’s negligence.